 It’s important to note that a charge card actually is a type of credit card – just a unique one.
 Charge cards and other credit cards are different in more ways, too.
 For example, charge cards are more likely to have no preset spending limit.
 That doesn’t mean you have no limit, just that you won’t know your limit.

 It’s good to be aware of all the major similarities and differences between charge cards and credit cards so you can make an informed decision about which to get.

 One more major difference between charge cards and other credit cards is the consequence of not paying your monthly bill in full.
 With a credit card, if you don’t pay in full but make the minimum payment, you’ll just owe interest on the remaining balance.
 But if you don’t pay a charge card in full, you’ll get hit with late fees.
 Eventually, you might be restricted from making new purchases until you pay past-due amounts, too.

 Some charge cards do have short-term financing.
 For example, American Express has a feature called “Pay over Time” on some of their charge cards.
-That lets you carry a balance between months on certain charges of $100 or more.
+That lets you carry a balance between months on certain charges of $100 or more, with interest, up to the Pay Over Time Limit.
 You must also call Amex and have them approve the charge as “pay over time” after you make it.
 There is no overall time limit to pay your charges back, but you will have a monthly minimum payment.
 Not all cardholders are eligible.

 Now that you’re familiar with the fundamental differences between charge cards and credit cards, you can take a look at some of the best that both types have to offer.